Gitorious-backup/gitorious-wiki/CodingStyleGuide.markdown

-*DEPRECATED* The new official project doc is now located at [getgitorious.com/documentation](http://getgitorious.com/documentation).
+**Deprecated?:** the new official project doc is now located at [getgitorious.com/documentation](http://getgitorious.com/documentation).
 The coding style guide will be maintained there instead going forward.

 Gitorious Coding Style Guide
 =============================